Kong/docs.konghq.com/app/konnect/dev-portal/customization/index.md

 ### Add a custom Dev Portal domain

-Add a custom Dev Portal domain through your organization's {{site.konnect_short_name}} Admin UI.
+To add a custom URL to Dev Portal, open {% konnect_icon dev-portal %} **Dev Portal**, then click **Settings**, then follow these steps:

-1. In {{site.konnect_short_name}}, open {% konnect_icon dev-portal %} **Dev Portal**, then click **Settings**.
+1. Open the **Portal URL** tab.

-2. Open the **Portal URL** tab.
+2. Enter the full domain, including any applicable subdomain.

-3. Enter the full domain, including subdomain (if applicable).
    Don't include a path.
 It's not necessary to include the URL protocol, for example, `https://` into the **Custom Portal URL** field.

-4. Test to see if your custom URL works.
-You'll see the custom URL listed in your Dev Portal under your default Dev Portal URL.
-Your SSL certificate will be generated automatically.
+3. Test to see if the custom URL is accessible.
+You'll see the custom URL listed in the Dev Portal under the default Dev Portal URL.
+An SSL certificate will be generated automatically.

    {:.note}
    > **Note:** DNS propagation can take a few hours.
 If after a few hours you can't access the Dev Portal from the custom URL, contact your domain registrar.